TiaMcDowell/CurseOfStrahdNotes/docs/notes/Session Notes/Session 24.md

 The Mage wants us to get in magic book and wand
-We gave him the magic spellbook we found in Vasili's house He said it seemed like his we got a spell of inlarge reduce we made our way to bluewater inn
+We gave him the magic spellbook we found in Vasili's house He said it seemed like his we got a spell of enlarge reduce we made our way to bluewater inn